About NET Test

 - The study plan should include time for content review as well as for practice in solving problems.

-- Practice the tips and techniques that you would have collected for doing well in NET.
+- Practice the tips and techniques that you would have collected for doing well in the test.

 - Do not leave any tip or technique to be tried out on the day of the test.